Last updated on September 17th, 2018

 A free standing training bag is the most beneficial piece of equipment for those who have no place to have a hanging heavy bag.
 No installation is required, mobile and it does not take up so much space.

 With the help of it, we can practice punches, kicks, knees, etc. for various martial arts.
-And, it is also suitable for those who just want to use it for cardio purposes.
+And, it is also suitable for those who just want to use it for heavy bag cardio workout.

 However, standing bags have their cons.
 Most of the products available at an affordable price are not suitable for powerful kicks or punches.
 They fall over, or their “neck” breaks.
 Hence, they are more suitable for throwing light punches to develop your technique, speed, and skills since they are rebounding well.